mahinbs/perle/SUPABASE_AUTH_SETUP.md

               </table>

               <p style="margin: 30px 0 0 0; color: #4B4B4B; font-size: 14px; line-height: 1.6;">
-                If you didn't create an account with Perlé, you can safely ignore this email.
+                If you didn't create an account with SyntraIQ, you can safely ignore this email.
               </p>
             </td>
           </tr>